minkphp/MinkBundle/Resources/doc/index.rst

     $session->getPage()->clickLink('p10');

-For example, spec form test with ``symfony`` session will look like that:
+For example, form specification with ``symfony`` session will look like that:

 .. code-block:: php